TECH SAVVY 13 WORKSHOPS 2018

 Have an old computer, smartphone, other electronic device?
 Protecting the environment is an important role we all play.
 In this workshop, you’ll learn about industrial and systems engineering—and responsible ways to help the earth—and innovation!

 Let by team coordinated by Sara Behdad, Assistant Professor and Lora Cavuoto, Assistant Professor, both of Industrial & Systems Engineering, University at Buffalo

 Pharmacists play an invaluable role in healthcare as medication-use experts – guiding the proper use of lifesaving prescription medicines and helping patients get the best results from their medicines.
 This fun interactive workshop will show you how pharmacists’ interactions with other healthcare professionals and patients truly save lives.

 Chemical engineers process chemicals and make– and improve– just about everything around you.
 In this workshop, learn about what polymers are and how we use them in our everyday lives.
 We will also learn how to make gum drops, a polymer that you can eat!
 (Note: Allergy Alert)

-Think meteorology is just for the TV personalities?
-On-screen weather forecasting is an important role… but there is so much more… forensic meteorology, climate change, meteorologist for private companies, utilities, transportation, and private consultants.
-There are even special event forecasters.
-Take a new look at meteorology and you may find a new career just for you!
+Think you know all about meteorology?
+This it’s just for the TV personalities?
+On-screen weather forecasting is an important role… but there is so much more… including forensic meteorology.
+You’ll learn about this and more as you take a new look at meteorology—and you may find a new career just for YOU!

 Workshop 13 I have good sense!